KNX Q1 2026 Earnings Call Summary | Stock Taper

 4. Bad News, Challenges, or Points of Concern

-• Weather Impact: Severe winter weather disruptions negatively affected volumes and costs.
+• Weather Disruptions: Severe winter weather negatively impacted volumes and costs, with expectations that similar disruptions may not recur.

 5. Notable Q&A Insights